the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 There is always the decision to make for JavaScript objects whether you want to make a strict comparison or just content comparison.
 Most often you only want to have a content comparison here, hence use `toStrictEqual`.
 For JavaScript primitives though, like strings or booleans, you can still use `toBe`.
 Also note that there is a `toEqual` function [which works slightly different](https://twitter.com/rwieruch/status/1260866850080067584) than `toStrictEqual`.

-Anyway, your first reducer test should turn green.
-In the end, it's just testing a JavaScript function with given inputs and expecting an output.
-There is nothing related to React here yet.
-Also, as mentioned earlier, a reducer function always follows the same test pattern: given a state and action, we expect the following new state.
-Every action of the reducer could be another test case in our reducer's test suite.
-So testing all the remaining actions is up to you as exercise.
+We continue to make adjustments until the reducer test turns green, which is really testing a JavaScript function with a certain input and expecting a certain output.
+We haven't connected these testing methods to React yet.

+Remember, a reducer function will always follow the same test pattern: given a state and action, we expect the following new state.
+Every action of the reducer could be another test case in our reducer's test suite, so consider using the exercises as a way to move through your entire source code.

 ### Exercises:

 * Confirm your [source code for the last section](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/hs/react-testing-unit-function).
   * Confirm the [changes from the last section](https://github.com/the-road-to-learn-react/hacker-stories/compare/hs/react-testing-setup...hs/react-testing-unit-function?expand=1).
+* Continue to write a test case for every reducer action.
 * Read more about Jest's assertive functions like `toBe` and `toStrictEqual`.

 ### Unit Testing: Components

-After we have tested our first function in JavaScript with Jest, we will continue with testing our first React component in isolation with a unit test.
-Since we are using create-react-app, you don't need to set up anything for React Testing Library (RTL), which is needed for our component tests, because it comes as default testing library.
-If you are using a custom React setup (e.g. React with Webpack), you would need to install the library yourself.
+We tested our first function in JavaScript with Jest in the previous chapters.
+Next we'll test our first isolated React component with a unit test.
+Since we are using create-react-app, we don't need to set up the React Testing Library (RTL), which is necessary for our component tests because it is the default testing library.
+If you are using a custom React setup like React with Webpack, RTL as a library would need to be installed.

-Now, the following functions from React Testing Library will be used for the component tests.
-We will use and explain them step by step when we start calling them in our component tests:
+The following functions from React Testing Library are used for component tests:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~